SeanMal1/Team-6-Software-Project/README.md

 * Getting a basic game running that has a sprite and the ability to move around a map with borders %
 * Add the ability to save the game at the point you left it %
-* Add an inventory and storage areas
+* Add an inventory and storage areas %
-* Add player motions to the sprite e.g. Hoeing a plot of land or hitting an axe off of a tree
+* Add player motions to the sprite e.g. Hoeing a plot of land or hitting an axe off of a tree %
-* Add the ability to plant seeds on a hoed piece of land and the ability to affect nearby objects
+* Add the ability to plant seeds on a hoed piece of land and the ability to affect nearby objects %
 * Health, Fatigue, Food Bar (Using too much energy or not sleeping enough will affect the player)
-* Add a Day/Night Cycle
+* Add a Day/Night Cycle %
-* Make the edge of the map as if there is an entire world beyond it
+* Make the edge of the map as if there is an entire world beyond it %
-* Add purchasable and craftable items e.g. Hoe, Axe, pickaxe etc.
+* Add purchasable and craftable items e.g. Hoe, Axe, pickaxe etc. %
-* Add a working UI
+* Add a working UI %
-* Charachter Customisation e.g. Hair, Clothes, Eyes, Gender etc.
+* Character Customisation e.g. Hair, Clothes, Eyes, Gender etc.
-* Functional buildings that are basically secondary maps
+* Functional buildings that are basically secondary maps %
 * More to be added